GrantMetric Research Team · Last Reviewed: July 2026 · Sources: Grants.gov · Federal Agency Portals

 Community Development Block Grant (CDBG)

 CDBG is HUD's largest community development program with approximately $3.3 billion in annual appropriations.
-Funds flow to over 1,200 entitlement communities (cities over 50,000 and urban counties over 200,000) by formula and to states for distribution to smaller communities.
-At least 70% of CDBG funds must benefit low- and moderate-income persons.
+Funds flow to over 1,200 entitlement communities — cities with populations over 50,000 and urban counties over 200,000 — by formula, with states receiving additional allocations for distribution to smaller, non-entitlement jurisdictions.
+At least 70% of CDBG funds must benefit low- and moderate-income persons, a requirement HUD enforces through annual performance reports.
+Entitlement communities with track records of compliance receive their allocations with minimal intervention; the largest cities in the program receive between $10 million and $100 million or more annually.

 HOME Investment Partnerships Program